trustedsearch/trustedsearch.github.io/_posts/2012-12-25-submitting-a-business.md

 #### Description Rules

-* At a minium please provide the descriptionLong in accordance with description formating rules.
+* At a __minimum__ please provide the descriptionLong in accordance with description __formatting__ rules.
 * The enhancement process will use the descriptionLong to generate the descriptionMedium and descriptionShort.
-* If you provide descriptionMedium or descriptionShort we will use exactly those values, however they may be reviewed for grammatical errors.
+* If you provide descriptionMedium and/or descriptionShort we will use exactly those values, however they may be reviewed for grammatical errors.
-* If you provide descriptionLong and it is larger then 1000 characters, the enhancement process will update it to a single version with a length that adheres to a majority of our publishers.
-The medium and short descriptions will be a trimmed down version of this version.
+* Please make sure that all descriptions (descriptionLong, descriptionMedium, descriptionShort) adhere to the character limits expressed in "Business Object - Type (length)".
+* Provided descriptions (short, medium, long) that are longer than the defined character limits, will be rejected.
+You will need to revise the descriptions to meet the specified character lengths prior to resubmitting your data.

 #### Description Formating Rules